kyod741/ollama-api/README.md

 ```bash
 cargo run new
 ```
-This will show how to use the token.
+This will give you a new token.

 ### Using the Binary